xeonqq/spatial_transformer_network/README.md

 ### Experiment Results
 Trained Models:
  * Vanilla NN 1: neural network with only simple fully connected layers, trained with original MNIST dataset
- * Vanilla NN 2: same NN network but trained with original MNIST and Affine-distorted MNIST together
+ * Vanilla NN 2: same NN network but trained with original MNIST and Affine-distorted MNIST together (or cluttered MNIST)
- * Spatial Transformer Netork: vallia NN with spatial transformer trained with original MNIST and Affine-distorted MNIST together
+ * Spatial Transformer Netork: vallia NN with spatial transformer trained with original MNIST and Affine-distorted MNIST together (or cluttered MNIST)

 In the table below it shows the validation accuracy for each train model given different evaluation sets: